Experience the magic of the Okavango River in Namibia

 Camera: With extra batteries and memory cards.

-Small backpack: For day trips.
+Small backpack: For daily outings.

 Safety